SnowflurrySDK/Snowflurry.jl/README.md

 # Getting Started

-A typical workflow to execute a quantum circuit on a quantum service consists of these three steps.

-- Create: Build the circuit using quantum gates.

-- Transpile: transform the circuit into an equivalent one, but with improved performance and ensuring compatibility with the chosen quantum service.

-- Execute: Run the compiled circuits on the specified quantum service.
-The quantum service could be a remote quantum hardware or a local simulator.

-Now, let's try Snowflurry by making a two-qubit circuit which implements a [Bell/EPR state](https://en.wikipedia.org/wiki/Bell_state).
+The best way to learn Snowflurry is to use it!
+Let's try to make a two-qubit circuit which produces a [Bell/EPR state](https://en.wikipedia.org/wiki/Bell_state).
+We'll use Snowflurry to construct and simulate the circuit then verify the produced `Ket`.

 The quantum circuit for generating a Bell state involves a Hadamard gate on one of the qubits followed by a CNOT gate (see [here](https://en.wikipedia.org/wiki/Quantum_logic_gate) for an introduction to quantum logic gates).
 This circuit is shown below:

 <div style="text-align: center;">
 	<img